Nhorning/NM_Analysis/README.md

 ## Problem
 Analysis till date has focused on describing what is happening and various trends in violence, rather than combining with other data to find correlations, that could perhaps be used to make predictions or policy recommendations.
-While the project is tracking and coding for hundreds of different variables in types of violence and contestation, it has no current method of teasing out unanticipated relationships between them across thematic categories.
-Additionally, NMP has been systematically tracking which media sources report which incidents.
-So far any systematic analysis of media coverage and/or bias has proven illusive.
+While the project is tracking and coding for hundreds of different variables in types of violence and contestation, predictive analysis based on the data has proven elusive.

-The “business problem” is in filling this gap in analysis in order to increase relevance to decision makers in Nepal.
-It is essentially in moving from “what” is happening to “why “ it might be happening, or answering  “What variables best predict what type of violence happens when?”
-Additionally, the project would like to know how media sources overlap in their coverage and whether there is any significant bias.
+In order to be an effective "Early Warning System" Nepal Monitor should answer two main questions.
+1. What violence is likely to happen where, and when?

+2. What variables predict that.

 NMP has committed to using parts of this analysis in one or more of their publications (it has already utilized one of the resulting graphics in their [2017 annual review](https://www.nepalmonitor.org/blog/2018/07/27/the-nepal-peace-monitor-annual-review-2017/)), and to distributing some of the broader implications as a post on their analysis blog.
 The project has no shortage of GIS/Mapping capacity, so map based visualizations will not be utilised.